 The secondary school league tables are published in January.

 How is the performance data presented?

-The Department for Education publishes the data, with a facility on its website that allows users to rank schools in England by different measures.
+The Department for Education publishes the data, with a facility on its website allowing users to rank schools in England by different measures.

 What happens in the rest of the UK?